dgs700/angular-custom-element/README.md

 This module is focused exclusively on Custom Elements because their APIs are the integration point for AngularJS and any other app framework.
 Other Web Components APIs, including Shadow DOM, HTML Imports, and Template tags are beyond this scope because their usage is essentially independent of any framework internals and/or the polyfills aren't suitable for current use in widescale production code for one reason or another.

+Instead of 2-way data-binding, you can now have **3-way data-binding**.

 #### Where?

 **All modern browsers** including IE 9+, and any existing or yet to be coded Angular element directives.